Spotify Camp Nou

 What are the main features of Camp Nou expansion design?

 The main features of the new design are: the construction of a new third tier from scratch with a uniform height along the entire external perimeter and thus increasing the capacity of the stadium to more than 105,000 spectators, the creation of a VIP ring between the second and third tiers of the stands and the roofing of all spectator seats in the stadium.
-A panoramic screen will also be created under the canopy, running along its inner edge.
+Three large video screens will be built under the roof.
 Externally, the venue will be given an open feel with wide terraces.

 What costs are involved in the expansion design of Camp Nou?